fsharp/fsharp.org/machine-learning/index.md

 F# is ideally suited to machine learning because of its efficient execution, succinct style, data access capabilities and scalability.
-F# has been successfully used by some of the most advanced machine learning teams in the world, including the Microsoft Research Machine Learning and Applied Games groups at Microsoft Research, Cambridge.
+F# has been successfully used by some of the most advanced machine learning teams in the world, including the Machine Learning and Applied Games groups at Microsoft Research, Cambridge.

 [Try F#](http://tryfsharp.org/learn) has some introductory machine learning algorithms.
 Further resources related to different aspects of machine learning are below.